Full name Steven John Croft

 It was T20 that most sustained him and he ended another Lancashire run without success when he skippered the county to their first T20 title at Edgbaston in 2015 - a title that ended a remarkable run of 15 defeats in the latter stages (quarter-finals, semi-finals or final) of limited-overs competitions since 1999.
 He took over the captaincy after one week of the season due to a back injury to skipper Tom Smith and, as well as taking charge in T20, also supervised another promotion season in the Championship.

-Croft, a batsman/offspinner, can also bowl effective medium pace and is a highly proficient fielder at slip or backward point.
+Croft, a batsman/offspinner, can also bowl effective medium pace, utilised most in the limited-overs formats, and is a highly proficient fielder at slip or backward point.
 He made his first-class debut for the county in 2005 as one of the first Academy graduates to be awarded a professional contract.
 He made rapid progress, particularly in T20, in which he hit the last ball for six to snatch a win over Leicestershire in only his second appearance.

 By 2007 he had established himself in the Championship side and was the county's Young Player and senior Player of the Year in consecutive seasons, recording a maiden century against Nottinghamshire (122) in 2008.
 Venturing abroad, he helped Auckland Aces win the domestic championship in New Zealand in 2008-09.